yans2023/WatchSleepNet_public/README.md

 ### Experiment 2: WatchSleepNet Ablation Study

 You can perform ablation experiments on WatchSleepNet using `watchsleepnet_cv_ablation.py`.
-Run WatchSleepNet without the TCN and Attention components
+Run WatchSleepNet without the TCN and Attention, for only pretraining without finetuning
 ```
 python watchsleepnet_cv_ablation.py
 ```
-or
+or with finetuning
 ```
 python watchsleepnet_transfer_ablation.py
 ```